Jack Dorsey admits Twitter took too long to delete tweet threatening Meghan McCain

 "I understand your algorithms, I understand you have to have checks and balances, but really, it shouldn't take hours for something that egregious to be addressed," Burgess said.

-Dorsey agreed with the Congress member, as well as Domenech, telling lawmakers that Twitter needs to improve its artificial intelligence to detect these instances of abuse.
+Dorsey agreed with Burgess, as well as Domenech, telling lawmakers that Twitter needs to improve its artificial intelligence to detect these instances of abuse.

 "In this particular case, this was an image and we just didn't apply the image filter to recognize what was going on in real time," Dorsey said.
 "We did take way too many hours to act and we are using that as a lesson to help improve our systems."